Andrés Reyes (footballer, born 1999): San Diego FC

 On 12 December 2024, Reyes was acquired by expansion club San Diego FC in exchange for $800,000 in General Allocation Money divided across the 2025 and 2026 seasons with the New York Red Bulls retaining a sell-on fee.

+Return to Atlético Nacional

+On 8 August 2026, San Diego transferred Reyes to Atlético Nacional.

 International career

 Reyes was an integral member of the Colombia U20 team during the 2019 FIFA U-20 World Cup; starting in all five of Colombia's matches during the tournament as they reached the quarter-finals.
 He scored Colombia's lone goal in a 1–1 draw against New Zealand in the Round of 16.